-As a born and bred Texan, I am unfamiliar with places in this fine country devoid of hills, trees, and obstructions.
+As a born-and-bred Texan, I am unfamiliar with places in this fine country devoid of hills, trees, and obstructions.
 West Texas is about as close as we get, and even Lubbock has some bumps in the ground.
-Our readers who live in what politicians and media types deem flyover country — specifically the fields of the midwest — know a different reality.
+Our readers who live in what politicians and media types deem flyover country — specifically the fields of the Midwest — know a different reality.
 Up there, a misplaced shot during deer season can travel miles, or so I’ve been told.
 As such, some of their local governing bodies have deemed rifles unwelcome.
 They make do, hunting monster corn-fed deer with a shotgun.
 Necessity being the mother of invention, turning a shotgun into a passable rifle is the natural result.
 I recently had the opportunity to spend several months with Stoeger’s contribution to the field, the M3000 R – Rifled Slug . . .

 Normally a long gun review wouldn’t take me the better part of six months to complete.
 I pride myself on being slightly more prompt than that.
 The issue with the M3000R was that shooting this gun was unlike anything else I’ve ever gotten to put my hands on.
 And by that I’m referring to its punishing recoil.

-This is the time when you burly midwesterners will likely question my manhood.
+This is the time when you burly Midwesterners will likely question my manhood.
 Go ahead, friends.
 Keep in mind that I spend most of my hunting season in a light shirt and occasionally a pair of shorts.
 Hunting in the snow, as I understand it, usually means several layers of down helping to cushion the blow of this mighty hellcat.

 If, like me, you’d never given consideration to a slug gun before, know that ammunition manufacturers produce two different types of slug loads.
 The first is referred to as a rifled slug and is really optimized for those shooting non-rifled smoothbore guns who want the ability to launch several hundred grains of lead in the general direction of their target.
-I tested several types of rifled slug ammo and could never get anything better than palm sized groupings at fifty yards.
+I tested several types of rifled slug ammo and could never get anything better than palm sized groupings at 50 yards.

 The terminal ballistics, though, are something fearsome to behold.
 I actually managed to bend an AR 500 plate, something I’ve never before managed to do.
 I shudder to think what this would do to an animal of any size.
 Stopping power is not something I think slug hunters worry about much.

-Ergonomically speaking, the M3000 is a bit of a trainwreck.
+Ergonomically speaking, the inertia-driven M3000 R slug gun is a bit of a trainwreck.
 That rail, while solidly screwed to the barrel, sits so far above the receiver — and the stock comb sits so far below — that you really do have to assume more of a chin weld than a cheek weld to get a look through your optic.
 Add in the ferocious recoil and you find yourself with a gun that will only get shot a few times a year.

 Shooting ergonomics aside, I found the controls to be fairly crisp and the bolt moves very smoothly inside the action.
 The trigger is on par with most shotguns I’ve fired.
 It’s stiff with a bit of grit, but it breaks fairly cleanly around five pounds or so.

 On the reliability front, I managed to induce several failures to feed and eject early on.
-I happened to see the Stoeger guys at SHOT and they sheepishly admitted that their guns come packed pretty well with grease and that their first fix for any reliability problems is to remove the barrel, degrease the action spring and mechanism, and reassemble.
+I happened to see the Stoeger guys at the SHOT show and they sheepishly admitted that their guns come packed pretty well with grease and that their first fix for any reliability problems is to remove the barrel, degrease the action spring and mechanism, and reassemble.
 Sure enough, once I did that, my issues disappeared completely letting feeding and extraction resume uninterrupted.

 Unfortunately, I was never able to get the M3000 in the field for any actual hunting opportunities.
-Where I can easily reach out and touch any deer I see (within reason) at my ranch with my trusty rifle, a gun that shoots a slug puts you more on the level of a bow hunter, and requires a bit more finesse.
+Where I can easily reach out and touch any deer I see (within reason) at my ranch with my trusty rifle, a semi-automatic gun that shoots a slug puts you more on the level of a archery hunter, and requires a bit more finesse.

 Specifications: Stoeger M3000 R – Rifled Slug